 Wayne State School of Social Work, College of Nursing receive $1.8 million to enhance Metro Detroit’s mental health workforce

-Assistant Social Work Professor Suzanne Brown (above left) and Assistant Nursing Professor (Clinical) Umeika Stephens (above right) were awarded the grant from the U.S. Health Resources & Services Administration (HRSA) to educate and train graduate social work and nursing students, their nursing preceptors, social work field education supervisors and faculty advisors, and community partners in integrated mental health care delivery.
-Areas of focus will include mental health first aid, suicide intervention, and screening for substance misuse in primary care, mental health, and addiction treatment settings.
+Associate Social Work Professor Suzanne Brown and Assistant Nursing Professor (Clinical) Umeika Stephens were awarded the grant from the U.S. Health Resources & Services Administration (HRSA) to educate and train graduate social work and nursing students, their nursing preceptors, social work field education supervisors and faculty advisors, and community partners in integrated mental health care delivery.
+Areas of focus included mental health first aid, suicide intervention, and screening for substance misuse in primary care, mental health, and addiction treatment settings.

 More than 17% of Southeast Michigan residents live in medically underserved communities.
 The Michigan Department of Community Health reports that Metro Detroit has 316 designated Health Professional Shortage Areas with insufficient mental health professionals (psychiatrists, psychologists, clinical social workers, psychiatric nurse practitioners, and marriage and family therapists) to meet the needs of the population.
 The City of Detroit, which is home to Wayne State University, accounts for 60% of these identified shortage areas.